Parliamentary.ai

 Description

-The Voter Registration Bill makes it illegal to be registered to vote in a UK parliamentary election at more than one address.
-The Secretary of State is required to create regulations that:
+The Voter Registration Bill makes it illegal to be registered to vote in a UK parliamentary election at multiple addresses.
+The Secretary of State will be responsible for creating regulations that will require electoral registration officers to:

-These regulations will be subject to parliamentary approval.
-The bill defines key terms like "electoral registration officer" and "Parliamentary election" referencing existing legislation.
-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect upon Royal Assent.
+The bill defines "electoral registration officer" and "Parliamentary election" according to existing legislation (Representation of the People Act 1983 and Interpretation Act 1978 respectively) and applies to England, Wales, Scotland, and Northern Ireland.
+It will come into effect upon receiving Royal Assent.

 Government Spending